Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 * Upload and install that file on the Duet through Duet Web Control
 * Send M115 and check the response to confirm that you are running version 3.0 firmware
 * You can then upgrade to version 3.01 or later firmware.

-**Important!** When upgrading from 1.x or 2.x firmware to 3.x you will need to make substantial changes to your config.g file.
-See [Migrating from RRF2 to RRF3](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3).

-### Updating from RRF 1.x to 2.x

-* For updating your Duet from RRF v1.x to 2.x, see the legacy firmware update instructions.
-* Upgrading a Duet 2 Wifi or Duet 2 Ethernet from 1.20 or earlier firmware to 1.21 or later requires a file to be renamed.
-See Upgrading to 1.21 or later on the Legacy firmware update instructions.
-* Upgrading a Duet 2 Wifi from 1.18.2 or earlier firmware to 1.19 or later firmware requires a special procedure.
-See Upgrading to 1.19 or later on the Legacy firmware update instructions.

 ## File locations on the Duet SD card